-Key to limiting the loss of farmland and forest land are Maryland’s land preservation efforts, including Rural Legacy funding, Maryland Agricultural Land Preservation Foundation (MALPF) funding and Program Open Space (POS).
+Key to limiting the loss of farmland and forest land are Maryland’s land preservation efforts, including funding for the Rural Legacy, Maryland Agricultural Land Preservation Foundation (MALPF) and Program Open Space (POS) programs.

-The Maryland Department of Planning (Planning) works with the Maryland Department of Natural Resources (Natural Resources) and the Maryland Department of Agriculture (Agriculture) to support land preservation, including guidance for Priority Preservation Areas, which are identified in local comprehensive plans, and for local Land Preservation, Parks and Recreation Plans.
+The Maryland Department of Agriculture (Agriculture) joins Natural Resouces and Planning to support land preservation through guidance for Priority Preservation Areas, which are identified in local comprehensive plans, and local Land Preservation, Parks and Recreation Plans.

-In 2015, Planning created a Transfer of Development Rights Committee including county executives and county commission presidents from counties that use Transfer of Development Rights (TDR) programs.
+In 2015, Planning created a Transfer of Development Rights Committee which included county executives, county commission presidents, and other representatives from counties that use Transfer of Development Rights (TDR) programs.
 Planning provides outreach, education, technical assistance, and analysis support to local TDR programs.

-The Rural Maryland Foundation traveled the state in four days asking rural Marylanders their Aspirations.
+The Rural Maryland Foundation traveled the state in four days asking rural Marylanders about their aspirations.
 This video shows their unscripted answers.

 301 W. Preston Street, Suite 1101, Baltimore, MD 21201